SmartableAI/artificial-intelligence/_news/2020-11-19-job-ads-for-ai-could-soon-look-like-this-are-you-ready.md

     isCached: true

 related:
-  - title: "Job Ads for AI Could Soon Look Like This.
+  - title: "Job Ads in AI Could Soon Look Like This.
 Are You Ready?"
     excerpt: "See, over the last decade, a new computer science discipline called automated machine learning, or AutoML, has rapidly developed.
 AutoML grew organically in response to the many challenges of ..."
-    publishedDateTime: 2020-11-19T09:36:00Z
+    publishedDateTime: 2020-11-18T15:09:00Z
     webUrl: "https://www.extremetech.com/extreme/317463-artificial-intelligence-machine-learning-data-analysis-jobs"
     type: article
     provider: